14-Day Turkey And Greece Itinerary (Detailed Guide)

 Day 1: Istanbul

 A few places will be most frequently recommended when it comes to where to stay, but I recommend the Taksim area – more specifically, Galata.
-It’s a beautiful, lively, and safe area with loads to do and see both during the day and at all hours during the night.
+It’s a beautiful, lively, and safe area with plenty to do and see both during the day and at night.

 Start your day wandering around Galata and find a café for breakfast – make sure you try a traditional Turkish breakfast (Kahvalti) and Turkish coffee as you have a full day ahead.
 Then, make your way to the historic 14th-century Galata Tower.
 You can either pay to go up to the top or enjoy the view from the bottom.

-Continue your walk down to Karaköy on the water’s edge and cross the bridge over the Golden Horn, past the local fishermen, towards Eminönü.
+Continue your walk to Karaköy along the water’s edge, cross the bridge over the Golden Horn, and head towards Eminönü.
 From there, you’ll need to walk up to Sultanahmet – you can take a tram, but it’s far more interesting to wander the streets.

-Sultanahmet is where you’ll find the city’s most visited tourist attractions: the iconic Hagia Sophia, the Blue Mosque, and the Basilica Cistern.
-They’re within a few minutes of each other, so it makes sense to try and see them in one day.
+Sultanahmet is home to the city’s most-visited tourist attractions: the iconic Hagia Sophia, the Blue Mosque, and the Basilica Cistern.
+They’re within a few minutes of each other, so it makes sense to try to see them in one day.
 You can spend the rest of the day in this area with ease.

 Top tip: Buy a ticket for the Basilica Cistern online to skip the queue!